srpatel2000/Loan-Underwriting-Model/README.md

    * Security Options
       * Use the key pair made when creating EC2 instance (featureprep_ec2.pem)

+Tradeoffs: To handle larger volumes of data, we can upscaling the storage in EC2 instance configuration as well as increasing the number of workers within the EMR configuration.
+By increase the number of workers, we can partition the dataframe and run the label prep among different workers which will reduce the overall runtime.

 ## How To Run:

 * __feature_prep.py__: This file was run on EC2 instance.
 In order to initialize the EC2 instance, you can use: src/emr_initialization.sh file as a guide.
 Once SSH'd into the instance, you can run this line of code: